Overview

 Throughout the year, it can be used alongside the Staff Modelling Report to check whether there are any variations to the original forecast.

-MPs can use the MP team report to check their current staff’s salaries and enter them into the calculator to conduct an annual overview of the total costs being charged to the staffing budget.
+MPs can use the MP team report to check their current staff’s salaries and enter them into the calculator to conduct an annual overview of the total costs charged to the staffing budget.

 Open the Yearly salary calculator.